 Family Camping Glastonbury.
 So you are bringing your children to Glastonbury.
 Good for you.
 Glastonbury is for all ages, and all ages love it.
 The Kidzfield area has been at the festival since 1979 and is exclusively for children (and their parents, of course).
 There is also a Green Kids Area up in The Green Fields.

 There are two family camping areas at Glastonbury Festival.
 Wicket Ground is located on the North West of the festival site, and Cockmill Meadow is on the North East side.
-Both campsites have a fence around them to provide a contained and safe area for younger Festival-goers.
+Wicket Ground has a fence around it to provide a contained and safe area for younger Festival-goers.

 As these are the family camping areas, you will be asked to keep the noise down in the evenings and expect to be among the festival early risers in the mornings!
 Facilities such as paper ‘emergency contact’ wristbands will be available at these campsites as well as at the Kidzfield and Green Kids areas, and Info Points across the Festival site.